StateMachineJunkie/OpenSkyFlightTracker/README.md

 See the implementation of this program and its associated package for details.

 ## App Behavior and Usage
 When the app first starts up it will display flights in a 200 square kilometer region around the current location of the device.
 While the app is busy a generic activity indicator will be displayed in the center of the view.
-At the bottom you will notice a small overlay containing a `Refresh` button.
-You may tap this at any time in order to fetch updates from the network.
+At the bottom you will notice a small overlay containing a `Refresh` button and segmented buttons that allow you to filter the flight display.
+You may tap the `Refresh` button at any time in order to fetch updates from the network.
 New flights will be added, old ones will be removed, and existing filghts will be updated as regards position and altitude.
+You can also apply an **Airborn** or **On Ground** status filter to the diplayed flights.
+The default state is for no filter to be applied, which is indicated by **All**.

 ![Initial view after app load](default_img.png)